MLK Day basketball events about more than just sports

 “We’re keeping it kid-centric with students from different high schools,” Haskins said.
 “Dr. King, whether it was an upheaval in the social-political climate (or not), he stayed the course and that’s what we’re trying to do here with Garfield and Seattle Public Schools. … We’re trying to teach our kids how to treat people.
 And that’s really what it comes down to.”

-“With the election of (Donald) Trump, I’m not going to say I was too happy about that,” said Garfield senior Jaylen Nowell, also a UW commit.
+“With the election of (Donald) Trump, I’m not going to say I was too happy about that,” said Garfield senior Jaylen Nowell, a University of Washington commit.
 “It is what it is, man.
 I’m going to be thankful for being with my family on Martin Luther King Day to pay thanks to the great man he was.”

 Other area schools have also planned basketball events to similarly mark MLK Day.
 Lincoln in Tacoma will host the Willie Stewart Girls Basketball Showcase on Monday.
 Stewart was the city’s first black principal, working at Lincoln in the 1970s.

-Ranked fourth in The Seattle Times’ girls basketball poll, Lincoln will host Bellevue, the defending Class 3A state champions, at 5:15 p.m.
+Ranked fourth in The Seattle Times’ girls basketball rankings, Lincoln will host Bellevue, the defending Class 3A state champions, at 5:15 p.m.
 A young West Seattle team, which is tied for second in the Metro League, plays Wilson at 3:30 p.m.

 The biggest event in the area is the King Showcase at the ShoWare Center in Kent.
 There will be eight games Monday, beginning at 9 a.m. with Vashon Island against Tahoma in boys basketball.

-The top girls basketball matchup between Seattle Prep, which is ranked seventh in Class 3A, and Kentlake, which is second in Class 4A, is a scheduled for 2 p.m.
+The top girls basketball matchup between Seattle Prep, which is ranked seventh in Class 3A, and Kentlake, which is second in Class 4A, is scheduled for 2 p.m.
 The Kentlake boys team will host Mount Si at 8:30 p.m. to conclude the lineup of games.

 Nathan Hale’s top-ranked boys basketball team is also playing Monday, but in the nationally televised Hoophall Classic in Springfield, Mass.
 Hale will play Virginia’s Oak Hill Academy, a perennial national power as a prep school.

 The Raiders traveled Saturday for the game, which is slated to air at 10 a.m. on ESPNU.

-Leading scorer Michael Porter Jr., a University of Washington commit, has been wearing a protective boot on his right foot, but first-year coach Brandon Roy wasn’t alarmed when discussing the injury with reporters Friday.
+Leading scorer Michael Porter Jr., a UW commit, has been wearing a protective boot on his right foot, but first-year coach Brandon Roy wasn’t alarmed when discussing the injury with reporters Friday.

 Roy expects Porter, a 6-foot-10 wing regarded as the second-best recruit in the country, to be in the starting lineup Monday.